-3 ways to take a mental health day
+Your guilt-free guide to a mental health day

 Everyone agrees that you should stay home when you’re not feeling well.
 (In fact, your co-workers will probably appreciate it.)
 But for some reason, being “sick” only counts when you have an injury or the flu.

 That’s a harmful misconception, especially because mental health problems can be just dangerous to our health as a virus.
-Some reports show mental health illnesses may increase our odds of developing another chronic medical condition and can even shorten our life spans, sometimes by decades.
+According to the National Alliance on Mental Illness, mood disorders like depression and bipolar disorder are the third most common reason people ages 18 to 44 are hospitalized.
+Mental health illnesses also increase our odds of developing another chronic medical condition and can even shorten our life spans, sometimes by decades.